stat545ubc-2021/mda-HarshSharma/Milestone3/MDA3.md

 I intentionally did not manually set the factor order from very low to very high, or vice versa, because it should be dynamic.
-Not only is manual setting static but the user also needs to first plot and see if the intended visual outcome is achieved.
-In this case, the manual ordering also works however is not best practice.
-In stead, I use relationship with other variable ‘radius\_mean’ to achieve the ordering.
+Not only is manual setting static but the user also needs to first plot and see if the intended visual outcome is achieved (uniformly trending proportions).
+In this particular case, the manual ordering as stated above also works, however, is not best practice.

-This is logical as in previous report it is shown that ‘radius\_mean’ is correlated to malignant/benign diagnosis.
+Instead, **I use relationship with other variable ‘radius\_mean’ to achieve the ordering**.
+This is logical, as in previous report it is shown that ‘radius\_mean’ is correlated to malignant/benign diagnosis.

-Above plot delineates as we proceed from very low to very high categories of ‘concave\_mean\_points’ the proportion of malign diagnosis also increases.
+Above plot delineates **as we proceed from very low to very high categories of ‘concave\_mean\_points’ the proportion of malign diagnosis also increases**.
 Thus, ‘concave\_mean\_points’ is also a good predictor for diagnosis.

 ### Task 2: Combining of factor levels